marciomat/reverse_engineering/crackmesone/cm001/README.md

 ```

 The instruction `pextrb` is basically extracting a byte from `xmm0` and copying into `r8d`.
 But which byte?
-The last operand (in this case it's 0).
+The last operand defines which one (in this case it's 0, so the least significant byte).

 So the first byte from `xmm0` is copied to `r8d` and then it's XORed with `eax`.
 And this sequence is executed 16 times, each time extracting the next byte from `xmm0`.